-- (iii) Credit risk (Continued) - (c) Trade and other receivables (excluding prepayments) and contract assets (Continued) Notes (Continued): - (ii) For the purposes of internal credit risk management, the Group uses past due information to assess whether credit risk has increased significantly since initial recognition for its trade and other receivables and contract assets with related parties.
+- (iii) Credit risk (Continued) - (b) Trade and other receivables (excluding prepayments) and contract assets (Continued)

+Notes: (Continued) - (ii) The management considered that trade receivables are credit-impaired when one or more events of default that have a detrimental impact on the estimated future cash flows of that financial asset have occurred.
+Evidence that a financial asset is credit-impaired includes observable data about the following events: - significant financial difficulty of the issuer or the borrower; - a breach of contract, such as a default or past due event; - the disappearance of an active market for that financial asset because of financial difficulties. - (iii) For the purposes of internal credit risk management, the Group uses past due information to assess whether credit risk has increased significantly since initial recognition for its trade and other receivables and contract assets with related parties.